Jahfry/SteamOS/keyd.md

 Much of the following is also taken directly from [GitHub - rvaiya/keyd: A key remapping daemon for linux.](https://github.com/rvaiya/keyd?tab=readme-ov-file#installation)

-* Create the file '/etc/keyd/default.conf' via `sudo nano /etc/keyd/default.conf` (or use a different editor, but do it with sudo permissions) with the following contents:
+* Create the file '/etc/keyd/default.conf'

+  `sudo nano /etc/keyd/default.conf` and paste in this:

   ```
   [ids]